Have you always wanted to see the Holy Land?

 Do you have a thirst to learn more about the Bible?

-(Note: No funds from MRM goes to this trip!)
+(Note: No funds from MRM go to this trip!)

 Listen to this special Viewpoint on Mormonism show talking about this trip, Evidence from Israel

-Join MRM’s Bill McKeever, Eric Johnson, and Randy and Carol Sweet as we consider some of the places/sites in Israel, with these special features:
+Join Clairemont Emmanual Baptist Church’s Pastor Kenny and Cathy Dodd along with members from CEBC and Eric Johnson as we consider some of the places/sites in Israel, with these special features:

 - Archaeologist Joel Kramer leads us for 3 days!